-High-bandwidth Digital Content Protection (HDCP) is a form of digital copy protection that was developed by Intel to help prevent piracy.
+High-bandwidth Digital Content Protection (HDCP) is a form of digital copy protection developed by Intel to help prevent piracy.
 As I’m writing this, the current standard for HDCP is HDCP 2.2.

 The important thing to remember about HDCP is that if one device in your system uses it, then every link in your system has to be compliant with that standard.

 This is an especially big deal for those of you using the Amazon Fire TV.
-You’re going to need to be careful of what devices you hook up to it, otherwise they just won’t work.
+You’re going to need to be careful about which devices you hook up to it, otherwise they just won’t work.

 In a nutshell, HDR affects the contrast levels of the picture to get a better balance between light and dark.
-You don’t just get an enhanced contrast level like you would if you just jack up the settings on your TV.
-You get multiple levels of contrast which reveals a whole new level of detail in the images.
+You don’t get just an enhanced contrast level like you would if you simply jack up the settings on your TV.
+You get multiple levels of contrast, which reveals a whole new level of detail in the images.

 One of the most overlooked things on the spec sheet is how many frames per second the device can run 4K video.

-Remember how jerky the motion was.
-You could tell that the film was just still images hobbled together to give the illusion of movement, but they still had a long way to go.
+Remember how jerky the motion was?
+You could tell the film was made up of still images hobbled together to give the illusion of movement, but they had a long way to go.
 They were shot at anywhere between 12 to 40 frames per second.

-When you see that many devices will display 60 4K frames per second, those old movies sound pitiful.
+When you see that many devices will display 60 4K frames per second, those old movies seem pitiful.
 But are they really?

-Basically if you’re going to be specifically looking for the minute details in the image, the higher the frame rate, the better.
+Basically, if you’re going to be specifically looking for the minute details in the image, the higher the frame rate, the better.
 Think about those cool nature videos or tourist videos for planning your next vacation.
-If you’re watching a movie, you’re able to get by with a lower frame rate, as long as we can still see it as fluid motion.
+If you’re watching a movie, you’re able to get by with a lower frame rate as long as you can still see it as fluid motion.